shibbirtanvin/DLContract/README.md

 # DLContract

-This repository contains the reproducibility package, source code, benchmark, and results for the paper - **"Design by Contract for Deep Learning APIs"**, appeared in ESEC/FSE’2023: The 31st ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering at San Francisco, California.
+This repository contains the reproducibility package, source code, benchmark, and results for the paper - **"Design by Contract for Deep Learning APIs"**, which appeared in ESEC/FSE’2023: The 31st ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering at San Francisco, California.

 ### Authors
 * Shibbir Ahmed, Iowa State University (shibbir@iastate.edu)